mirkoRainer/libPF2E/README.md

-# Pathfinder Second Edition Rules Lawyer
-## PF2E Library
+# PF2E Library

-The core library this app is built around is the PF2E Library.
+This Library aims to codify the PF2e rule set.

 Ideally this Library will be used similar to the following:

 ```
 var player = new PlayerCharacter(Ancestries.Dwarf, Backgrounds.Emancipated, PcClasses.Rogue);